-This vehicle is equipped with a 12 volt / 30 Amp-hour, sealed low maintenance battery (A).
-Therefore, it is not necessary to check the electrolyte or add distilled water into the battery.
-If the battery seems to be discharged, cover is damaged, or other problem exists, contact your dealer.
+This vehicle is equipped with a 12 volt/30 Amp-hour, sealed lowmaintenance battery (A), which is located at the inner side of the rear right fender.
+Therefore, it is not necessary to check the electrolyte or add distilled water to the battery.
+If the battery seems to have discharged, consult your dealer.
+Verify that the battery connections are clean and secured during routine maintenance.